veged/icfpc2013/LETTER.md

  Here is how our code is organized:
     1. Namespace `bv` contains 12 classes with bv programming language constructions and some special constructions (Alt and Wildcard) which represents set of programs (Alt class contains Set of expressions, Wildcard represents any program with specific size).
-    2. Namespace `all` contains 11 classes for communicate with server (Server class), several proram generators (Gener, GenerProgram, Tree/Operator classes), value generator (GenerValues), three solvers (Solver, SolverBonus, SolverMeta) which filter set of programs builded by a generator.
+    2. Namespace `all` contains 11 classes for communicate with server (Server class), several proram generators (Gener, GenerProgram, Tree/Operator classes), value generator (GenerValues), three solvers (Solver, SolverBonus, SolverMeta) which filter set of programs built by a generator.

 10. _What kind of bugs did you run into when developing your solution?
     How did you discover and fix those bugs?_